ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 The top 10 mix with deduction is shown in green with an average score of 7628.0, an additional 130 point improvement over the `SALET`/`REAST` deduction strategy!
-Trying to mix in more words (e.g. top 20) seems to have diminishing returns, since introducing less efficient starting words drags the expected score without deductions up.
+Trying to mix in more words (e.g. top 20) seems to have diminishing returns since introducing less efficient starting words drags the expected score without deductions up.
 The top 10 mixed strategy is what I ultimately used in the competition mentioned earlier, [winning with a score of 7574](https://web.archive.org/web/20220628055213/https://botfights.ai/leaderboard/botfights_iv?results=1)